Best Places to Retire in Panama

 There is a Caribbean influence in the architecture and laid back attitude of life in Bocas, where you can shop at an organic market in the morning and take yoga classes in the afternoon.
 However, one drawback is that it is very isolated from the rest of Panama.
 There is a small hospital and schools, but prices are a bit higher here since everything has to be shipped in.
 Real estate has a big range in price so you have to search for a deal.
-There is also a lot of R.O.P. property due to being on islands and beachfront, so be cautious of claims that they can easily be titled.
+There is also a lot of R.O.P. property (right of possession/ not titled) due to being on islands and beachfront, so be cautious of claims that they can easily be titled.
 Extra due diligence is needed when purchasing property in this area.

 Undiscovered Local Towns: